Gretna Breeze

 The Gretna Breeze is a newspaper serving Gretna, Nebraska and surrounding communities.

-The paper is part of Suburban Newspapers Inc., which is a subsidiary of Omaha World-Herald, which is owned by Berkshire Hathaway Inc. Its circulation is estimated at 1,027 copies.
+The paper is part of Suburban Newspapers Inc., which is a subsidiary of Omaha World-Herald, which is owned by Lee Enterprises.

 History

 Established in 1896 by Harold Secord, it would be run by him until his death in 1938.
 Secord, who died of cancer of the jaw, worked up until the day of his death, proofing the paper at noon before dying that night.